Survey Procedures In Dentistry

 - If the disease agent is known, the characteristics of time, place and person may be rearranged into agent host–environment model.

-- Time : Prepare a chronological distribution of dates of onset and construct an “epidemic curve”.
+- Time: Prepare a chronological distribution of dates of onset and construct an “epidemic curve”.
 Look for time clustering of cases.
 An epidemic curve may suggest:

 - Time relationship with exposure to a suspected source.

-- Whether it is a seasonal or cyclic pattern suggestive of a particular infection.
+- Whether it is a seasonal or cyclic pattern, suggestive of a particular infection.

 - Place: Prepare a “spot map” of cases, and if possible, their relation to possible sources of infection, e.g., water supply, air pollution, etc. Clustering of cases may indicate a common source of infection.
-Analysis of geographic distribution may provide evidence of the source of disease and its mode of spread.
+Analysis of geographic distribution may provide evidence of the source of the disease and its mode of spread.

-- Time : Prepare a chronological distribution of dates of onset and construct an “epidemic curve”.
+- Time: Prepare a chronological distribution of dates of onset and construct an “epidemic curve”.
 Look for time clustering of cases.
 An epidemic curve may suggest:

 - Formulation of hypotheses